HumanCellAtlas/metadata-api/README.md

 ## Installation

-Version 1.0 will be on PyPY but until then we need to install from GitHub:
+Version 1.0 will be on PyPI but until then we need to install from GitHub:

 ```
 virtualenv -p python3 foo